Coronavirus (COVID-19) update - July 2020

 Year 7 transition appeals and Reception transition appeals

-All admission appeals coordinated by the Local Authority will now be heard on the basis of written representation only.
+Currently admission appeals coordinated by the Local Authority are being heard on the basis of written representation only.
 This process will allow for all transition appeals to be heard by September.
-Hearings will be scheduled throughout June, July and August.

 How to appeal a school place decision